farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 >
 > _First I'll distract them.
 Then you gotta make a run for it.
 OK?_

 This is a good way to contribute to an operation when you don't have a good rating in the action at hand.
 A clever setup action lets you help the team indirectly.
-Multiple follow-up actions may take advantage of your setup (including someone leading a group action) as long as it makes sense in the fiction.
+Multiple follow-up actions may take advantage of your setup as long as it makes sense in the fiction.

 ### From Zero to Limited